Marco4413/ProcessorEmulator/DOCUMENTATION.md

 Short: `-p`

 If specified, the following argument will be used to open the program it points to.

+## --plugin

+Type: `String`

+Short: `-pl`

+If specified, the following argument will be used as the ID of the plugin to load.

+## --language

+Type: `String`

+Short: `-lang`

+If specified, the following argument will be used as the short name of the language to use.

 # Common Mistakes